 as for the form itself, murph, i’m not sure how best to defend it. i’m reminded of why i memorize bach’s goldberg variations without hopes of ever performing it for an audience: because i believe i need to.

-let me, to this end, echolocate hoke’s invocation of matthew with this qualification for you, murph: it’s got to be three.
+let me, to this end, echolocate hoke’s invocation of the book of matthew with this qualification for you, murph: christ cared not whether there were two or three, but i do; i ain't doing this shit with just hoke.